viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 The decoder is able to retrieval from the encoded representation.

 * A stack of N = 6 identical layers
-* Each layer has two sub-layers of multi-head attention mechanisms and one sub-layer of fully-connected feed-forward network.
+* Each layer has two sub-layers of multi-head attention layers and one sub-layer of fully-connected feed-forward network.
-* Similar to the encoder, each sub-layer adopts a residual connection and a layer normalization.
+* Similar to the encoder, each sub-layer adopts a residual connection and layer normalization.
 * The first multi-head attention sub-layer is modified to prevent positions from attending to subsequent positions, as we don’t want to look into the future of the target sequence when predicting the current position.

 > ✅ **NOTE**